 In accordance with IFRS 15, the revenues will be recognized when a customer gets control of the goods.
-The Group and the Company delivers goods under contractual conditions based on delivery terms.
-The time when the customer gets control of the goods is considered to be substantially the same for most contracts of the Group, according to IFRS 15 and IAS 18.
+The Company delivers goods under contractual conditions based on delivery terms.
+The time when the customer gets control of the goods is considered to be substantially the same for most contracts of the Company, according to IFRS 15 and IAS 18.

-For the contracts with customers, where the sale of goods (mainly LED lighting units, meters, railway traffic safety elements etc) is generally estimated to be the only performance obligation, it is expected that the adoption of IFRS 15 will have no impact on the revenues and profit or loss of the Group.
+For the contracts with customers, where the sale of goods (mainly LED lighting units, meters, railway traffic safety elements etc.) is generally estimated to be the only performance obligation, it is expected that the adoption of IFRS 15 will have no impact on the revenues and profit or loss of the Company.

-The Group expects that the revenue recognition will take place at a certain moment in time, when the control of the asset is transferred to the customer, namely upon delivery of the goods.
+The Company expects that the revenue recognition will take place at a certain moment in time, when the control of the asset is transferred to the customer, namely upon delivery of the goods.

-While preparing to adopt IFRS 15, the Group and the Company considered the following:
+While preparing to adopt IFRS 15, the Company considered the following: